Privacy Policy for SquadCom

 If you enable location sharing, SquadCom may access your device’s precise location and, where supported or selected, approximate location in order to:

-• transmit your live location to members of your squad; and
+- transmit your live location to members of your squad

-If you grant background location permission, SquadCom may continue accessing location while the app is not actively open so that live location sharing can continue in the background.
+If you grant background location access, SquadCom may continue accessing location while the app is not actively open so that live location sharing can continue in the background (Android: the ACCESS_BACKGROUND_LOCATION permission, iOS: the “Always” location authorization).

-If you grant the Activity Recognition permission, SquadCom may process activity state information such as whether your device appears to be stationary, walking, running, cycling, or in a vehicle.
+If you grant access to motion and activity data (Android: “Physical activity” / ACTIVITY_RECOGNITION, iOS: “Motion & Fitness”), SquadCom may process activity state information such as whether your device appears to be stationary, walking, running, cycling, or in a vehicle.

 This is used only for SquadCom’s core location-sharing functionality, including:

-• reducing unnecessary transmissions while you are not moving; and
+- reducing unnecessary transmissions while you are not moving

 SquadCom does not use activity recognition for health, fitness, medical, wellness, step-counting, or calorie-related purposes.